History of Chinese animation: Reform period (1978–1989)

 By 1978 it was clear that significant damage have been done by the cultural revolution.
 An indication of where China has dropped in rank was apparent.
 In the 20-year span from 1960 to 1989 from the theater standpoint, the majority of cartoons in Hong Kong were imported from the US.
 It was typical to play American movies in major cinemas preceded by an American cartoon segment.
 Sometimes the segment would even be shown in its entirety.
 An MGM or Disney movie was almost certain to be preceded by another Disney animation.

-From the home animation standpoint, Japan have already emerged as the dominant animation provider in East Asia.
+From the home animation standpoint, Japan had already emerged as the dominant animation provider in East Asia.
 Their export of anime television series would reach Hong Kong, Europe and the Middle East in mass quantities via analog broadcasts directly to home.
 Some of the more popular shows include Doraemon and Transformers, which was accompanied by one of the most successful toyline in history.
 It was difficult for China to compete directly at home or on the big screen.